Alin2299/Alin2299/README.md

 ### Hi there, my name is Andrew Lin 👋

 ## About Me
-I’m a 5th-year student at the University of Waikato, New Zealand, with a focus on data analysis, modelling, and interdisciplinary reasoning across economics, politics and policy, law, and history.
+I’m a 5th-year student at the University of Waikato, New Zealand, with a focus on data analysis and interdisciplinary reasoning across politics and policy, economics, history, and law.

 I previously completed a BSc (Major in Computer Science, Minor in Data Analytics) and a BSc (Hons) in Computer Science, and I’m now complementing this technical background with social science study to better understand complex issues using systems thinking and mixed-methods research.

-I’m particularly interested in applying these skills across the public sector, consulting and research consultancies, and think tanks; my policy interests, in particular, include: tech and AI, innovation and infrastructure, democracy, and workplace policy.
+I’m particularly interested in applying these skills across the public sector, consulting, and think tanks; my policy interests include tech and AI, innovation and infrastructure, democracy, and workplace reform.

-Outside university, I’m involved in leadership and volunteering through various organisations, and I enjoy travel, the outdoors, reading, and exploring new ideas.
+Outside university, I write a Substack on policy, culture, and society, go on day walks and overnight hikes, and serve in leadership roles with WPSSA, SPPANZ, and the Singularity AI Club.

 ## 🥇 Qualifications
 Diploma in Social Sciences (Philosophy, Politics, and Economics) (2026-2026)